 On top of that, most of the advice on the topic is so contradicting that it makes you even more confused.

-We will do our best to shine the light on the situation and help you make the right choice, be it a custom or an off-the-shelf CMS.
+We will do our best to shine the light on the situation and help you make the right choice by reviewing custom-built website vs off-the-shelf CMS.